MTC Mesh Network 24 Hour Volume Hits $9,611.00 (MTC)

-MTC Mesh Network (CURRENCY:MTC) traded 22.7% lower against the U.S. dollar during the 1-day period ending at 8:00 AM Eastern on March 6th.
-One MTC Mesh Network token can now be purchased for about $0.0010 or 0.00000011 BTC on cryptocurrency exchanges.
-Over the last seven days, MTC Mesh Network has traded down 30.7% against the U.S. dollar.
-MTC Mesh Network has a total market cap of $398,958.00 and $9,611.00 worth of MTC Mesh Network was traded on exchanges in the last 24 hours.
+MTC Mesh Network (CURRENCY:MTC) traded 22.7% lower against the dollar during the 24-hour period ending at 10:00 AM Eastern on March 7th.
+MTC Mesh Network has a market capitalization of $398,958.00 and approximately $9,611.00 worth of MTC Mesh Network was traded on exchanges in the last 24 hours.
+Over the last week, MTC Mesh Network has traded 30.7% lower against the dollar.
+One MTC Mesh Network token can currently be purchased for about $0.0010 or 0.00000011 BTC on popular exchanges.

 - XRP (XRP) traded up 3.1% against the dollar and now trades at $0.24 or 0.00002638 BTC.